doherty100/azuresandbox/terraform-azurerm-vm-sql/README.md

 ---

 The database server virtual machine is provisioned using a [SQL Server virtual machines in Azure](https://docs.microsoft.com/en-us/azure/azure-sql/virtual-machines/windows/sql-server-on-azure-vm-iaas-what-is-overview#payasyougo) offering.
-This virtual machine can host databases for applications or used to run  benchmarks like [HammerDB](https://www.hammerdb.com/).
 Post-deployment scripts are used to implement the recommendations in [Checklist: Best practices for SQL Server on Azure VMs](https://docs.microsoft.com/en-us/azure/azure-sql/virtual-machines/windows/performance-guidelines-best-practices-checklist).
-This quick start does not register the new SQL Server instance with the [Microsoft.SqlVirtualMachine]{https://docs.microsoft.com/en-us/azure/templates/microsoft.sqlvirtualmachine/sqlvirtualmachines?tabs=json) resource provider using the [azurerm_mssql_virtual_machine](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/mssql_virtual_machine) resource.
+This quick start does not register the new SQL Server instance with the [Microsoft.SqlVirtualMachine](https://docs.microsoft.com/en-us/azure/templates/microsoft.sqlvirtualmachine/sqlvirtualmachines?tabs=json) resource provider using the [azurerm_mssql_virtual_machine](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/mssql_virtual_machine) resource.
 This is intentional.
 Bringing this resource under Terraform management can significantly complicate applying changes to Terraform configurations because it needs to maintain data plane connectivity to the SQL Server instance installed on the VM.
 If you wish to use this resource provider you should enable [Automatic registration with SQL IaaS Agent extension](https://docs.microsoft.com/en-us/azure/azure-sql/virtual-machines/windows/sql-agent-extension-automatic-registration-all-vms?tabs=azure-cli).

 Variable | In/Out | Type | Scope | Sample
 --- | --- | --- | --- | ---